AlvielD/TFG/README.md

 ## Documents

 There is a technical [report](https://github.com/AlvielD/TFG/blob/main/documents/TechnicalReport.pdf) which describes in depth the objectives of the project, the results and conclusions.
-It is highly suggeste to take a look at it.
+It is highly suggested to take a look at it.

 You can also check the [presentation](https://github.com/AlvielD/TFG/blob/main/documents/DefencePresentation.pdf).
 I made to defend the project in front of the jury.